Golden HowlsThe Synanthrope Preserve invites you to walk in the paths of the urban wild life that inhabits Yarkon Park

 The project is presented by Artport, and is done with the generous support of Mifal Hapayis, Asylum Arts, and Ganei Yehoshua (Yarkon Park).Read more

-(It is recommended to do the tour about an hour before sunset)
+The tour can be done individually and whenever you would like – We recommended to do the tour about an hour before sunset

 No pre-registration is required.